 Atlanta hip-hop pioneer DJ Toomp’s love for altering and recontextualizing sound began with his father Alphonzo ‘Al’ Davis, a member of the funk/soul quartet The M.V.P.’s.
 Briefly signed to Buddha Records during the early 1970s — the same label Curtis Mayfield and Gladys Knights and the Pips once called home — he still remembers his dad’s tutelage during his younger years.
 “My father was the lead singer [in the group] and he can still sing his ass off,” Toomp told XXL in a 2008 interview.
 “We used to sing in the car together and he used to teach me harmonies.
 So I was always interested in music.”

 Davis also helped his son cultivate a deep reverence for vinyl records.
-While many parents in the 70s and 80s would forbid their kids to touch their turntable and record collection, Toomp’s experience was the exact opposite.
-“My dad used to let me flip through his records and just listen to shit, around 9 or 10,” he told Genius in a verified comment form 2016.
+While many parents in the 70s and 80s would forbid their kids to touch their turntables and record collections, Toomp’s experience was the exact opposite.
+“My dad used to let me flip through his records and just listen to shit, around 9 or 10,” he told Genius in a verified comment from 2016.
 It was during these listening sessions that he stumbled upon Robert Flack’s “Gone Away”, which would provide the backbone of his biggest record many years later.

 Unfortunately, his father’s career in the industry didn’t last long, as side hustles outside the bounds of the law led to his eventual incarceration.
 Other relatives who also played a major role in Toomp’s life experienced even more devastating outcomes.
 “They got in a little trouble,” Toomp told Creative Loafing in a 2007 interview.
 “My dad had to sit down and went to jail for some years.
 My uncle, he got murdered.”